CLASS LEVELS (1, 1.5, 2)

 Cardio + Sculpt

-Get your heart rate up and quickly burn calories with this fun, high-energy Pilates-based cardio workout that is still low impact and easier on your joints compared to traditional cardio workouts.
+Get your heart rate up, burn calories, and fire up your glutes with this fun, high-energy Pilates-based cardio workout that is still low impact and easier on your joints compared to traditional cardio workouts.
 In fact, research has shown that jump board Pilates can help increase bone density.
 C+S incorporates cardio, strength training and stretching exercises.
 If you desire a boast in your Pilates routine that challenges your endurance and coordination, then this class is for you.
-You can expect to actively engage in some form of cardio training (appr.
-15 minutes) via an upbeat, choreographed jump board routine and/or other apparatuses.
-Moderate-fast pace.
+You can expect to actively engage in some form of cardio training via an upbeat, choreographed jump board routine and/or other apparatuses but you will not jump the entire class.
+We teach you how to properly jump and land, as we build your confidence to perform each move while having fun with it.
+Moderate pace.
+Not recommended for pre/post natal clients or those with hypertension, advanced musculoskeletal disorders, severe osteoporosis, severe heart conditions, acute injuries.
 All levels welcome.

 HIIT Pilates

 A marriage between the principles of High Intensity Interval Training and Pilates.
 Here, you’ll get the best of both worlds: quick bursts of high intensity exercises followed by short rest periods coupled with the low-impact, core-focused, strength and flexibility benefits of Pilates.
 This fusion class can lead to increased calorie burn, core strength, and improved cardiovascular health.
-You can expect to use items such as free weights, resistance bands, BOSU®, etc. to intensify your experience.
+You can expect to use items such as free weights, gliding disc, resistance bands, BOSU®, etc. to intensify your experience.
 Think of it as Pilates Bootcamp.
-Fast pace.
-Not recommended for beginners or those with or recovering from injury.
+Moderate to fast pace.
+Not recommended for those with or recovering from injury.